day8/re-frame/docs/flows-advanced-topics.md

 Calling `subscribe` allocates physical memory on the client, and re-frame has no way to deallocate it.
 This puts us back in C territory.

-Thus, to safely get a value for `num-balloons-to-fill-kitchen`, we have to duplicate the business logic that we wrote into our subscription, along with the *entire* subgraph of subscription inputs:
+Instead, to safely get a value for `num-balloons-to-fill-kitchen`, we have to duplicate the business logic that we wrote into our subscription, along with the *entire* subgraph of subscription inputs:

 <div class="cm-doc" data-cm-doc-no-eval data-cm-doc-no-edit data-cm-doc-no-result data-cm-doc-no-eval-on-init>